List on Bids44 →

 Seller’s Guide — How to Maximize Your Kia Seltos Resale

-Fix Minor Dents and Scratches: Spend a little to fix small cosmetic issues.
-A ₹2,000-₹5,000 investment at a local denter for minor touch-ups can easily add ₹10,000-₹15,000 to your asking price and make the car more appealing.
+Fix Minor Dents & Scratches: Small cosmetic flaws can significantly reduce perceived value.
+Spending ₹3,000-₹5,000 at a local denter for minor repairs and touch-ups can easily add ₹10,000-₹20,000 to your asking price.

 Final Verdict — Should You Buy or Sell in 2026?